 Without God I am nothing.

-With Him I am both a son and an heir to the Kingdom of Heaven that He instructs us to pray for in the here and now in a sense "on Earth as it is in Heaven".
-Part of the Lord's Prayer.
+With Him I am both a son and an heir to the Kingdom of Heaven.
+He instructs us to pray for it in the here and now in the sense of "on Earth as it is in Heaven" which is part of the Lord's Prayer.